h2oai/residuals-vis/residuals/vis/tasks.md

 DONE + draw points on top of boxes
 DONE + draw points residual vs index value
-DONE   after sorting by residual value, descending
+DONE   after sorting by residual value, descending DONE + show boxplot with no fill if skeleton: true configured

 ---

-+ show boxplot with no fill, only skeleton if configured
 + show one series of points, sorted

 + set consistent ID for first chart